Manufacturing process improvement can be tricky!

-For $100,000, Acme can buy a U channel machine that will drop the fabrication labor to 60% of standard cost.
-That’s a no-brainer, since U channel production had always been running at 125% of cost!
+For $100,000, Acme can buy a U channel machine that will drop the fabrication labor to 60% of the standard cost.
+That’s a no-brainer, since U channel production had always been running at 125% of the cost!

 The return on investment is easy.
 Acme makes a lot of U channels.
 The loser could become a real winner!

 So, let’s do it … right?